 - Summer drivers headed to the Cape flood the roads

 - Missing signage and poorly marked shifting lanes

-Frequency of traffic fatalities across Massachusetts are less than half the national average, although that number has spiked in recent years.
-I-95, however,has consistently had more than its share of accidents.
+The frequency of traffic fatalities across Massachusetts is less than half the national average, although that number has spiked in recent years.
+I-95, however, has consistently had more than its share of accidents.
 With almost 70 fatalities in a 4-year span, it is one of the most dangerous roads in Massachusetts.

 #2 Interstate 495